codes-org/codes/doc/dev/yaml-config.md

 ## Flat networks

-The flat all-to-all network models — `simplenet` and `simplep2p` — are described as a single component plus a node count.
+The flat all-to-all network models — `simplenet`, `simplep2p`, and `loggp` — are described as a single component plus a node count.
 The component bundles the workload model with the NIC model it runs over:

 ```yaml
 schema_version: 1